cnorick/curse-of-strahd-notes/Locations/Old Bonegrinder (O).md

 	- [[Bella Sunbane|Bella]] is somewhere upstairs too, but comes down every now and then to check the pies
 	- [[Offalia Wormwiggle|Offalia]] is upstairs running the bone grinder
 	- [[Morgantha]] comes in much later disguised as Granny with her cart of pies
-		- She also has a large wiggling sack contain a little boy she took as payment [[Luci
+		- She also has a large wiggling sack contain a little boy she took as payment [[Lucien]]

 - All three disguise themselves as old women in their late 50s (daughters) and 70s (Morgantha)
 - If the players knock, they hear some shuffling, and [[Bella Sunbane|Bella]] comes to the door
 	- [[Bella Sunbane|Bella]] is really friendly and invites them inside